Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Training Convergence, Approximation, and Generalization

-\begin{proof}[Proof sketch of Lemma~\ref{lem:perturbations:informal}] The stability of the PD property is ensured by $\lambda_{\min}(H') \ge \lambda_{\min}(H) - \| H - H' \|_F$ (Fact~\ref{fac:lambda_min_perturb}) since the considerably small perturbation $\| H - H' \|_F$.
-The upper bound on perturbation converges due to increasing feed-forward layer width $m$ and decreasing weight perturbation radius $R$, leading to the {\it Lazy Learning} regime.
+\end{lemma} \begin{proof}[Proof Sketch of Lemma~\ref{lem:perturbations:informal}] The stability of the PD property is ensured by $\lambda_{\min}(H') \ge \lambda_{\min}(H) - \| H - H' \|_F$ (Fact~\ref{fac:lambda_min_perturb}), since the perturbation $\| H - H' \|_F$ remains considerably small throughout training.
+The upper bound on the perturbation converges due to the increasing feed-forward layer width $m$ and the decreasing weight perturbation radius $R$, leading to the {\it Lazy Learning} regime.
 The complete proof of this lemma is stated in Appendix~\ref{app:proof_lperturbations}. \end{proof}

+{\bf Trainable-FFN Extension.} Allowing the FFN read-out $A_{(\nu)}$ to be trained jointly with $W_{(\nu)}$ and $U_{(\nu)}$ --- as our setup in Section~\ref{sec:preli} prescribes --- preserves the same kernel-stability conclusion under a strengthened width condition: the additional tangent feature contributed by $A_{(\nu)}$ is controlled by the FFN-drift bound of Lemma~\ref{lem:ffn_drift:informal} (Appendix~\ref{app_sub:ffn_drift_main}; formal statement and proof in Appendix~\ref{app_sub:trainable_ffn}).